-Database Host Command Option ( -db-cmd ) pgBackRest exe path on the database host.
+PostgreSQL Host Command Option (-pg-host-cmd) pgBackRest exe path on the PostgreSQL host.

-Required only if the path to pgbackrest is different on the local and database hosts.
+Required only if the path to pgbackrest is different on the local and PostgreSQL hosts.
 If not defined, the database host exe path will be set the same as the local exe path.

-Database Host Configuration Option (-db-config) pgBackRest database host configuration file.
+PostgreSQL Host Configuration Option (-pg-host-config) pgBackRest database host configuration file.

-Sets the location of the configuration file on the database host.
-This is only required if the database host configuration file is in a different location than the local configuration file.
+Sets the location of the configuration file on the PostgreSQL host.
+This is only required if the PostgreSQL host configuration file is in a different location than the local configuration file.

 '''

 default: /etc/pgbackrest.conf

-example: --db-config=/etc/pgbackrest_db.conf
+example: --pg-host-config=/etc/pgbackrest_db.conf

 '''